Overview

 There are different types of tax crimes, and they don’t all involve identity theft.

 Tax evasion, for instance, is when someone intentionally fails to pay or underpays their taxes.
-This can be done through various methods, such as hiding income or lying about deductions.
+This can be done through various methods, such as hiding income or lying about deductions

-But with tax-related identity theft, criminals target individual taxpayers directly.
+But with tax identity theft, criminals target individual taxpayers directly.
 Also known as tax refund fraud or Stolen Identity Refund Fraud (SIRF), tax identity theft occurs when a thief uses stolen personal information to fraudulently file taxes in someone else’s name, intending to pocket their refund.

 Warning signs of tax identity theft

 “In many tax identity theft cases, members find out that they are a victim when they file for their taxes and are subsequently declined,” says Brandon Young, Restoration Specialist at Allstate Identity Protection.
+This is because if a fraudster has already used your SSN to file a phony tax return, the IRS won’t be able to accept your legitimate e-filing or paper file.

 • IRS records don't accurately reflect your employment history or the wages you've earned